ashraf789/Cake-VPN/README.md

 ## Note

-I have used free OpenVPN configuration file from this site https://www.vpngate.net/en/ </br>
+I use free OpenVPN configuration file from this site https://www.vpngate.net/en/ </br>
 I am not sure how long it will work with the free ovpn file.
 It's better to update ovpn files with your own ovpn.
 </br></br>